Nabwana/wilt/README.md

-# Compton
+# kilimall
-1. An online shopping site (kixif)
+An online shopping store.It contains all the products available for sale(weekly updates)
-# Libraries
+# libraries
-1. custom.css
-2. animate.css
+animate.css
-3. google fonts
-# contains
-1. registration and log in button
+bootstrap
+## Technology used
+1. Html 5
-2. search
+2. css3
-3. shop category
+3. Javascript
-4. couresell
+### Fonts
+Google Fonts
+## Images
+Images used are from https://unsplash.com